babashka/pod-babashka-buddy/README.md

 ### pod.babashka.buddy.core.mac

 - `hash`: `(hash input engine-or-options)`.
-Generate hmac digest for arbitrary input data, a secret key and hash algorithm.
+Generate hmac digest as base64 string for string input data, a secret key and hash algorithm.
 If algorithm is not supplied, sha256 will be used as default value.

 ## Example